noura2tarek/gps-attendance-system/README.md

 # CheckMate

-CheckMate is a GPS-based HR attendance tracking system that enables employees or managers to check in/out from designated locations.
+CheckMate is a GPS-based HR attendance tracking system that enables employees or managers to check in/out from designated locations to register their attendance.
-It provides real-time attendance tracking, and leaves management.
+It provides real-time attendance tracking, users management, and leaves management.

 # Features